Black-backed jackal

-One region includes the southernmost tip of the continent, including South Africa, Namibia, Botswana, and Zimbabwe.
+One region includes the southernmost tip of the continent, including South Africa, Namibia, Botswana and Zimbabwe.
 The other area is along the eastern coastline, including Kenya, Somalia, Djibouti, Eritrea, and Ethiopia.
-It is listed by the IUCN as least concern, due to its widespread range and adaptability, although it is still persecuted as a livestock predator and rabies vector.
+It is listed on the IUCN Red List as least concern due to its widespread range and adaptability, although it is still persecuted as a livestock predator and rabies vector.

-Compared to members of the genus Canis, the black-backed jackal is a very ancient species, and has changed little since the Pleistocene, being the most basal wolf-like canine, alongside the closely related side-striped jackal.
-It is a fox-like animal with a reddish brown to tan coat and a black saddle that extends from the shoulders to the base of the tail.
+Compared to members of the genus Canis, the black-backed jackal is a very ancient species, and has changed little since the Pleistocene, being the most basal wolf-like canine.
+It has a reddish brown to tan coat and a black saddle that extends from the shoulders to the base of the tail.
 It is a monogamous animal, whose young may remain with the family to help raise new generations of pups.
 The black-backed jackal has a wide array of food sources, feeding on small to medium-sized animals, as well as plant matter and human refuse.

-Etymology

-The Latin mesomelas is a compound consisting of meso (middle) and melas (black).

-Local and indigenous names
+It also plays a prominent role in African folklore, often depicted as a cunning and adaptable trickster figure.
+Despite ongoing conflict with humans due to livestock predation, its populations remain stable thanks to its resilience and adaptability across diverse landscapes.